alexadamm/forum-api/README.md

 │  ├─ Infrastructures/      → External agent, such as Framework and External Tools.
 │  │  ├─ database/          → Database driver.
 │  │  ├─ http/              → HTTP Server that use Hapi.js.
-│  │  ├─ repositories/      → Objek concrete/implementation of domains repository.
+│  │  ├─ repositories/      → Object concrete/implementation of domains repository.
-│  │  ├─ security/          → Objek concrete/implementation of security helper.
+│  │  ├─ security/          → Object concrete/implementation of security helper.
 │  │  ├─ container.js       → Container of all of instances of application services.
 │  ├─ Interfaces/           → Interface Adapter, where the routes configuration and handler define using Hapi Plugin.
 │  ├─ app.js                → Entry point of the application.